Italian pianist Lucia Brighenti has cultivated her passion for music from a very early age.

 Lucia graduated with honours from the Conservatorio Statale “O.Respighi” in Latina under the guidance of Maria Paola Manzi and in 2014 completed a Master of Arts in Performance (Piano Accompaniment) at the Royal Academy of Music, London, with Michael Dussek and Carole Presland.

-She then went on to attend a Postgraduate Course in Chamber Music with the Trio di Parma and is completing a Postgraduate Course in Piano under the guidance of Roberto Paruzzo.
+She then went on to attend a Postgraduate Course in Chamber Music with the Trio di Parma and is has completed Magna cum Laude a Postgraduate Course in Piano under the guidance of Roberto Paruzzo.

 Lucia has taken part in masterclasses with musicians such as Lluis Claret, Mario Brunello, Natalia Gutman, Maxim Vengerov, Kathryn Stott, Thomas Brandis, Helmut Deutsch, Angelika Kirschlager, Dirk Mommertz, Emanuele Arciuli and Frieder Berthold.